aws-samples/serverless-patterns/s3-eventbridge-glue/README.md

 ## Testing

-1. Navigate to the S3 bucket containing 'input-bucket'
+1. Navigate to the S3 bucket containing 'input-bucket' in the name
 2. Upload a .csv file to the bucket.
 A [sample file](./sample_data/loyalty_dataset.csv) can be found in this pattern.
-3. Wait for the State Machine to complete and you should be able to see 2 tables under the Glue Data Catalog, one containing the raw and the other the processed data.
+3. Wait for the AWS Step Functions State Machine to complete and you should be able to see 2 tables under the Glue Data Catalog, one containing the raw and the other the processed data.

 ## Cleanup